Sir James Forbes reacts succinctly to

 the sight of human reanimation

 Ah, Jacqueline Pearce.
 Back in the late 70s, the key focus of UK geek fandom was not Star Trek but Blake's 7.
-Yes, the sets were wobbly and the effects sometimes unconvincing, but spare a thought for the enterprising Matt Irving, who was required to create the all the models and effects on a budget that wouldn't even cover the catering now.
-And what the show lacked in technical polish it more than made up for in story, dialogue and distinctive characters, and in this respect played like Star Trek's nefarious and financially strapped younger brother.
-Where Trek chronicled the adventures of a group of noble representatives of the United Federation of Planets, the heroes of Blake's 7 were criminals, fugitives and would-be revolutionaries.
-And where Star Trek had Captain James Tiberius Kirk, adventurer, humanitarian, womaniser and cheeky rule breaker, Blake's 7 had Kerr Avon, computer expert, profiteer, and a man who would probably sacrifice his own mother in pursuit of personal gain.
+Yes, the sets were wobbly and the effects sometimes unconvincing, but spare a thought for the enterprising Matt Irving, who was required to create the all the models and effects on a budget that wouldn't even cover a day's catering now.
+And what the show lacked in technical polish it more than made up for in story, dialogue and distinctive characters.
+In many ways it played like Star Trek's nefarious and financially strapped younger brother – where Trek chronicled the adventures of a group of noble representatives of the United Federation of Planets, the heroes of Blake's 7 were criminals, fugitives and would-be revolutionaries.
+And where Star Trek had Captain James Tiberius Kirk, adventurer, humanitarian, womaniser and cheeky rule breaker, Blake's 7 had Kerr Avon, computer expert, profiteer, and a man who would probably throw his own mother to the wolves in pursuit of personal or financial gain.
 If he ever had a mother, which we tended to doubt.
 It's thus perhaps typical of the series that it's villains were every bit as interesting as its antiheroes, and leading the opposition was Federation Supreme Commander Servalan, a role brought deliciously to life by Jacqueline Pearce.
 And we were all in love with her.
 With her wide cat-like eyes, her close-cropped hair, her deep cultured voice and her flamboyant and suggestive dress sense, she symbolised everything that was exciting about dangerous women.
 She toyed with people in her pursuit of greater power and disposed of them when they were no longer of use, and did so with the sort of self-satisfied smile that made you want to volunteer to be next on her hit list.
 For the geeks of my day, Jacqueline Pearce was akin to a goddess.
 Only later did I discover that she'd been in two of the smartest horror movies of the mid-1960s, which is a weeny bit embarrassing as I'd actually seen one of them a few years before.
 But I was young when I first caught it and all this time later my memories were hazy, yet I was still able to recall one sequence vividly.
 I'll get to that later.

 But the scene that haunted me for so many years and which still makes me shudder when I watch it today is a two-parter set in the village graveyard at night.
 Having established that all of the corpses have been stolen for nefarious purpose, Sir James and Peter choose to keep vigil by Alice's grave.
 They nearly blow it when they're deliberately distracted by an assault on the vicar they've just sent on his way, but return just in time both to prevent a gaggle of masked grave robbers from snatching Alice's body and to witness her unholy resurrection, a bone-chilling sequence made all the more effective by Gilling's canny camera placement and Pearce's movements and facial expressions.
 Honestly, when she walks towards the camera and her tight-lipped determination flickers into a malevolent smile, I let out a small and uncontrolled yelp of horror.
 But it's the sequence that follows that everyone remembers, as reality dovetails invisibly into a dream in which the zombified dead claw out of their graves and advance on Peter with murderous intent.
 Not only is this spectacularly well handled, with nervously hand-held camerawork, twisted angles and James Bernard's score creating a very real sense of disorientated nightmare, it foreshadows and frankly outclasses any number of similar scenes in the still ongoing post-Romero zombie cycle.